Afternoon Tea Scones

 In a bowl, place the dry ingredients.
 Mix lightly to combine.

-In a measuring jug, put the buttermilk (including the 1 tbsp.)
+In a measuring jug, put the buttermilk (including the 1 Tbsp.)
 Beat the egg in a small bowl, then pour into the buttermilk and mix well.

 Place the butter in the center of the dry ingredients and cut with a knife into about 16 pieces.
 Next, take another knife, pastry blender or your hands and cut/mix the butter into the flour until it resembles coarse crumbs.